 4. LESSON 5 - COORDINATED FLIGHT, SECONDARY CONTROL EFFECTS

 The outer wing will move forward.
 Compared to the inner wing it travels a larger distance.
 Therefore the outer wing moves faster and generates more lift than the inner wing.
-The result is that the outer wing will lift, meaning that the glider will start to roll in the direction of the turn.
-This is a beneficial side effect: when you step on the rudder pedal, you want to make a turn and it helps you to roll in the same direction.
+The result is that the outer wing will lift, meaning that the glider will start to roll in the direction of the yaw.

-..... and after a moment slide to the left.
+and after a moment slide to the left (2).

-Every time we initiate a turn, we correct for adverse yaw by using some simultaneous rudder in the direction of the turn when we are moving the stick.
+Every time we initiate a turn, we have to correct for this adverse yaw by using some simultaneous rudder in the direction of the turn when we are moving the stick.

-- Sliding creates a crossflow on the fin.
-This makes the glider yaw to the left or right in the direction of the turn (3).
+Sliding creates a crossflow on the fin.
+This makes the glider yaw in the direction of the bank (3).